Skip to content

 [OnlineEdDPrograms.com] Your work on games-based education ranges from educational tabletop board games, as in “Gameful Learning and the Syrian Conflict: Developing Global Learning Competencies in a Complex Conflict,” to the mobile, urban scavenger hunt discussed in “Introducing a Neighborhood: Mobile as a Springboard for Exploration.”
 Drawing from these pieces, could you discuss some of the unique affordances of games as an approach to education, and, more specifically, the opportunities they offer for enriching students’ cultural understanding on both local and global scales?

-[Dr. Jason Rosenblum] “Introducing a Neighborhood” was a collaborative project with Dr. Kim Garza, who is a graphic design scholar.
+[Dr. Jason Rosenblum] “Introducing a Neighborhood” was a collaborative project with Kim Garza, who is a graphic design scholar.
 It revolved around bringing attention to the cultural history of East Austin.
 The goal was to try to put people in a situation where they could develop certain cultural lenses through which they could appropriately look at a given space, talk to people, interact, and learn more about the culture.
 Raising awareness around a community that was subject to gentrification and marginalization in Austin was a moving instructional experience for folks.

 That project inspired me to ask, “How else can we do this?
 What other kinds of affordances can games give us to decenter certain dominant perspectives and to recenter the perspectives of people who would not ordinarily have a voice in this particular situation?”
 That is how the Syrian simulation was born.
 It was a collaboration between experts in history, Middle Eastern studies, and geopolitics.
 The goal was to build a novel learning space through which people could explore aspects of the politics and cultures that are embedded within what we know to be the conflict in Syria.